grafana/grafana/docs/sources/alerting/unified-alerting/silences.md

 ### Label matching for alert suppression

-Notifications are suppressed only for alerts with labels that match all the "Matching Labels" specified in the silence.
+Grafana suppresses notifications only for alerts with labels that match all the "Matching Labels" specified in the silence.

 - The **Label** field is the name of the label to match.
 It must exactly match the label name.
 - The **Value** field matches against the corresponding value for the specified **Label** name.
 How it matches depends on the **Regex** and **Equal** checkboxes.
 - The **Regex** checkbox indicates if **Value** should be treated as a regular expression to match against labels.
 The regular expression is always anchored.
 If not selected, it is an exact string match.
 - The **Equal** checkbox specifies if the match should include alert instances that match.
 If not checked, the silence includes alerts that _do not_ match.

-## Managing silences
+## Edit silences

 1. In the Alerting page, click **Silences** to view the list of existing silences.
+1. Find the silence you want to edit, then click **Edit** (pen icon).
+1. Make changes, then click **Submit** to save your changes.

+## Remove silences

+1. In the Alerting page, click **Silences** to view the list of existing silences.
+1. Find the silence you want to end, then click **Unsilence**.

-1. To end the silence, click the **Unsilence** option next to a listed silence.
-Silences that have ended are still listed for five days, after which they are automatically removed.
+> **Note:** Silences that have ended are retained and listed for five days.
 You cannot remove a silence manually.
-1. Find the silence you want to edit, then click **Edit** (pen icon).
-1. Make any changes and click **Submit** to save your changes.

 ## Create a URL to silence form with defaults filled in